RELEVANT CHAPTERS

 17.2 Mixed package

-If there is a period of no care, for example if the person is away with family or in hospital, and the provider payable through the direct payment charges a retainer, the care charge due will be reduced by the number of weeks that the
+If there is a period of no care, for example if the adult is away with family or in hospital, and the provider payable through the direct payment charges a retainer, the care charge due will be reduced by the number of weeks that the

 person was in hospital or away for both elements of the package.